 - Rating: Slow

-- Conditions: Flows above Mill Meadow Reservoir have risen because of releases from Johnson Reservoir.
-Despite the increased flows, the Quiet Fly Fisher fly shop reports good fishing for small browns.
-Fish are actively feeding on the surface on caddis, stones and baits.
-Fishing is generally slow in the Bicknell Bottoms, but a few nice fish have been caught on brown woolly buggers.
+- Conditions: Fishing is difficult in the upper Fremont because water flows are murky and high from irrigation releases.
+Fishing is generally slow in the Bicknell Bottoms, but anglers have caught a few nice-sized fish using brown wooly buggers.
 Patience is a must when fishing here.
-Call the shop at 435-616-2319 for up-to-date conditions and fishing reports.
+Call the Quiet Fly Fisher fly shop at 435-616-2319 for up-to-date conditions and fishing reports.

 - Location: Wayne and Sevier counties

 - Directions: On SR-24, drive 55 miles southeast of Richfield to Loa and Bicknell, then take side roads to the river

 - Possible catch: Brook Trout, Cutthroat Trout, Splake, Tiger Trout

 - Regulations: To see what statewide or special regulations apply to this waterbody, please read the current Fishing Guidebook.